lxc/incus-os/doc/flasher-tool.md

 Once downloaded, you will be presented with an interactive menu you can use to customize the install options.

-After writing the image and exiting, you can then install Incus OS from the resulting image.
+After writing the image and exiting, you can then install IncusOS from the resulting image.

 ## Environment variables